-- § 9301.
-Membership of the Petition Review Panel. - (a) The panel shall be composed of seven (7) members and two (2) alternates. - (b) The two (2) alternate members will be designated in priority to act in the place of any absent members.
+§ 9301.
+Membership of the Petition Review Panel.(a) The panel shall be composed of seven (7) members and two (2) alternates.

-- (c) Members of the panel shall be individual residents of California and appointed by the department from nominations requested by the department. - (d) Members of the panel shall have relevant experience in geography, cannabis cultivation, intellectual property, sustainable agriculture, excommunity-based research, or other areas determined necessary by the department. - (e) The term of office of members and alternate members of the panel shall be four (4) years from the appointment date.
+- (b) The two (2) alternate members will be designated in priority to act in the place of any absent members. - (c) Members of the panel shall be individual residents of California and appointed by the department from nominations requested by the department. - (d) Members of the panel shall have relevant experience in cannabis cultivation, intellectual property, sustainable agriculture, or community-based research. - (e) The term of office of members and alternate members of the panel shall be four (4) years from the appointment date.
 All members and alternates of the panel shall serve at the sole discretion of the department.